-Review and Discussions with Independent Registered Public Accounting Firm

-During 2012, the audit committee held meetings with management and the external auditor to discuss the overall scope and plan for the audit.
-The audit committee also met with our internal and external auditor, with and without management present, to discuss the results of its independent audit and evaluation of the effectiveness of our internal control over financial reporting.
-In addition, the audit committee reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2012 and held discussions with management and the external auditor on the quality, not just the acceptability, of our accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in our consolidated financial statements.
-The audit committee reviewed and discussed with management and the internal and external auditor, management's report on the company's internal control over financial reporting and PricewaterhouseCoopers LLP's audit report on the effectiveness of the company's internal control over financial reporting.
+Review and Discussions with Independent Registered Public Accounting Firm control over financial reporting.
+In addition, the audit committee reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2013 and held discussions with management and the external auditor on the quality, not just the acceptability, of our accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in our consolidated financial statements.
+The audit committee reviewed and discussed with management and the internal and external auditors, management's report on the company's internal control over financial reporting and PricewaterhouseCoopers LLP's audit report on the effectiveness of the company's internal control over financial reporting.